 04. Decide On Your Brand Palette

 You should clearly determine your brand color palette.
 This means that you need to pick variants of red, yellow, and blue, which are the primary colors.
 These three colors are responsible for creating different colors depending on how you mix them.

-Choose a color shade that suits your brand personality.
+Exlpore various color combinations and get some inspirational ideas to choose a color shade that suits your brand personality.
 This means that you should decide on the amount of black added to the color Similarly, choose the right tint, which is the white version of the shade.

 You can make a color appear lighter by adding white to it.
 Also, pick the right color saturation or tone.
 This you can achieve by adding both white and black.

 To adequately represent your brand in colors, you need to understand color codes.
 Your brand colors will be in the format of these color codes, which give a series of numbers for each of the colors you pick.